smitelli/scottsmitelli.com/projects/docroute.md

 Since the pages are served dynamically, the main page template is capable of rendering with slight differences depending on the route.
 This also allows changes to the template files to immediately propagate to all pages on the site without needing to rebuild anything.

-Overall, Docroute is quite fast at serving content, and isn't terribly complicated to manage and maintain.
+As a relatively small PHP application, Docroute is quite fast at serving content, and isn't terribly complicated to manage.
 Developing and maintaining this project taught me that it's actually much harder to _design_ a CMS than it is to _build_ one.

 If I had to do it all over again, however, I would choose [Hugo](https://gohugo.io/) for this task.
 Many of the ideas I was aiming for in Docroute were achieved more cleanly in Hugo, and the overall opinions and sensibilities of the two projects are really quite close.